gamesonweb/be-green-archery/README.md

 You play an archer who needs to survive his journey running through 3 maps !

-    Only map 1 is available for now but the 2 other are already created and need some fixes
+    Map 1 and 2 are available and the 3rd one still need some fixes

 -- Controls